sxn2012/DA2020S1_Project/README.md

 This is our group's project of DA in 2020S1.

+## version 1.1
+- Fix some algorithm bugs
+- Deal with primary key conflict
+- Alter printing in Server

+### TODO
+- add a select operation to show the real data in the database (data not yet committed should not be visible), should show same results for every client
+- add a gui for client and/or server (possibly?)
+- deadlock handling
+- something else...

+___

 ## version 1.0
 - Add TCP connection between client and server